LoRA – low rank adaptation of large language models

 Total trainable LoRA parameters: 12,368

-We see the model again
+We revisit the model

 model